 - Reusable Silicone Muffin Liners: These are great for keeping things separate within the bento box.
 I’ll put things like trail mix or crackers in the muffin liner, then squeeze it in the biggest bento section.
 They also work great for baking whole wheat blender muffins and egg cups!

-- Water bottles: I serve water at lunch time, but there is never a time that we are without a water bottle!
-I love Contigo Kids Autospout and Kleen Kanteen Stainless Steel Sippy Cups.
+- Water bottles: Our kids take a water bottle to school every day, we love Contigo Kids Autospout and Kleen Kanteen Stainless Steel Sippy Cups.